harry2898/harry2898.github.io/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+#layout: home
-title: "Welcome to Harry's Stuff!"
+title: "Harry's Stuff!"
 ---
 # Python Guide
 ## Get Everything Installed